Elise Neal: Early life

 Neal was born on March 14, 1966, in Memphis, Tennessee, the daughter of a nurse and a construction worker.
-She attended Lakeview Elementary.
 She was a ballet dancer and a cheerleader.
-She broke her left wrist in a high toss cheerleading stunt; after the bones healed, her wrist never straightened back out completely.
 She graduated from Overton High School for the Creative and Performing Arts.

-From 1984 to 1988, she attended the University of the Arts in Philadelphia.
-Elise left college after two years and moved to New York City where she landed roles in musical theater and found herself traveling the world with various touring companies.
+Elise attended the University of the Arts in Philadelphia on a full-ride scholarship.
+After two years, Elise moved to New York City where she landed role in her dream job in musical theater and found herself traveling the world with various touring companies.
 Her experience in musical theater allowed her to easily transition into commercials, eventually bringing her to Los Angeles.
 Neal was a member of the Tennessee Ballet Company.

 Career

 Neal was an accomplished dancer and appeared in several hip hop and R&B music videos in the early 1990s.
 One of her earliest jobs was as a background dancer in Chubb Rock's music video for "Just the Two of Us."
 Other music videos Neal has appeared in include Black Sheep's 1992 video for Strobelite Honey, Father MC's 1991 video for "Lisa Baby", Aretha Franklin's 1998 video for "A Rose Is Still a Rose", Trick Daddy's 2001 video "I'm a Thug", and Vanessa Williams' video "Work to Do".
 Neal was featured in the November 2007 edition of King Magazine.
 Neal also appeared as a backing dancer in the music video for Dannii Minogue's 1993 single "This Is It".

 Neal made her film debut in Spike Lee's Malcolm X (1992).
 She landed the role of Janice Sinclair on the soap opera Loving.
 She then played fighter pilot J.J.
 Fredericks on the series seaQuest 2032.
 Neal was cast in the high-profile role of Hallie in Scream 2.
 Her character was originally written to be one of the killers of the movie, but due to a script leak her role was changed.
 She portrayed school teacher Scrappie in Rosewood.

 Her breakout role was being cast as Yvonne Hughley, the wife of D.L.
 Hughley in the television sitcom The Hughleys (1998−2002).
 She received two NAACP Image Award nominations for Outstanding Actress in a Comedy Series for her role in the series.
-Following The Hughleys, Neal portrayed Kindergarten teacher Tia Jewel in All of Us.
+Following The Hughleys, Neal portrayed kindergarten teacher Tia Jewel in All of Us.
 She left the series in 2005.